 The following is a summary of the principal Canadian federal income tax considerations under the Tax Act as of the date hereof generally applicable to the Portfolios and to you if, at all relevant times, you are a Canadian resident individual (other than a trust) who holds units directly as capital property or in a registered plan, who deals at arm's length with the Portfolios and who is not affiliated with the Portfolios, each within the meaning of the Tax Act.
-It is based on the current provisions of the Tax Act and regulations thereunder and all specific proposals to amend the Tax Act and regulations publicly announced before the date hereof which we assume will be enacted as proposed although there is no assurance in that regard.
+It is based on the current provisions of the Tax Act and regulations thereunder and all specific proposals to amend the Tax Act and regulations publicly announced before the date hereof (the "Proposed Amendments").
+However, there can be no assurance that the Proposed Amendments will be enacted in their current form, or at all.
 It also takes into account our understanding of the administrative policies and assessing practices of the Canada Revenue Agency ("CRA") published in writing before the date hereof.